turbolinks/turbolinks/README.md

 });
 ```

 Instead, you could use Custom Elements to listen for this element.
 This is a great way to implement and hook in third party libraries with Turbolinks as well.
-You could a new element in your page like so:
+You could add a new element in your page like so:

 ``` html
 <bc-sparkline data-table="[1, 2, 3, 2, 3, 1]" />